facebook/react-native-website/docs/getting-started.md

 ## Running your React Native application

 Install the [Expo](https://expo.io) client app on your iOS or Android phone and connect to the same wireless network as your computer.
-Using the Expo app, scan the QR code from your terminal to open your project.
+On Android, use the Expo app to scan the QR code from your terminal to open your project.
+On iOS, follow on-screen instructions to get a link.

 ### Modifying your app